-When not dedicating time to the making and playing of games, some of my spare time is spent training at the gym.
-As an avid fan of both powerlifting and strongman, I’m inspired to stay strong and in good health.
-I also try to make time to play tabletop RPGs with friends.
+When I’m not dedicating time to the playing and making of video games, I spend time keeping fit and healthy at the gym.
+As an avid fan of powerlifting and strongman, I’m inspired to stay strong and to take care of my health.

 I studied a full three years at Staffordshire University, learning about multiple industry disciplines and in that time; I found my passion for game design.